VassilisPallas/gvs/README.md

 ### Install latest version

-In order to install the latest stable version, use the `--install-latest`.
+To install the latest stable version, use the `--install-latest`.

 ```sh
 $ gvs --install-latest